atlas-runtime/atlas-guides/atlas-pi.md

 # execute the code
 $ $ATLAS_ROOT/quickjs/src/qjs atlas.js --local --file benchmarks/crypto_benchmark/run.js --log crypto_l.dat
 ```

+This should take about 2-3 minutes.
 The expected output should be something like this:

 ```sh
 $ cat crypto_l.dat
 #Start  Battery:72.33333333333333